fusionprogguy/Fretboard/README.md

 Simply copy and paste the content of each file, using the same names and press "Execute" in tutorialspoint or "Run" in ideone.

+# App Development

+I may soon be wrapping up development of this Python program in the coming months and be moving towards iOS app development.
+I will be using the same ideas and concepts found in this program, but for a palm tablet or hand-sized smart phone.
+Using a old terminal console is perhaps not the friendliest way to interact with software, so I hope my future app will reach many more people by being more user-friendly.
+I am very excided about the new project as it will provide a much higher level of interactivity with the software as well a provide much more pleasing graphics.
+Perhaps the Python project can be used to help me organise a database of chords and theory, while the app will use any results of the analysis and categorisations to help the musician find just the right chord and voicing for their harmonic situation.

 # Credits

 After having writen the beginning of this code I've found other software developers who are into music and provide useful programs online for those wanting to learn the fretboard.
 One guy who approached the fretboard visually, in the way that I think about music was Giancarlo from [http://www.fachords.com](http://www.fachords.com/).
 He doesn't use staves and doesn't have tabs at the forefront because you interact with the fretboard as you do with the instrument in real life.
 I would not discourage anyone from learning staves or tabs because it is a good investment if you want to be able to play other people's music, but for the beginner it can appear to be another hurdle that gets in the way of practicing your instrument.